pencil2d/pencil2d.github.io/hacktoberfest/developers_guide.md

 # Pencil2D's Developer Guides

-To learn how to get started with Pencil2D's codebase please the following links:
+To learn how to get started with Pencil2D's codebase please have a look at the following links:
 + [Pencil2D Documentation Page](https://www.pencil2d.org/pencil-docs/docs/) _Here you'll find development setup guides for all major OS, as well as the Doxygen generated documentation from source comments._
-+ [Github Developer Wiki](https://github.com/pencil2d/pencil/wiki) _This is a mirror of the Pencil2D docs, use it if the other link is not working for you, or viceversa._
++ [Github Developer Wiki](https://github.com/pencil2d/pencil/wiki) _This is a mirror of the Pencil2D docs, use it if the other link is not working for you, or vice versa._
 + [pencil2d/pencil Github repository](https://github.com/pencil2d/pencil/) _Here you can find our source code and various issues we need help with._

 # Pencil2D's User Guides

-We also have a work-in-progress front-end for our users where you should find how to use Pencil2D.
+We have some work-in-progress documentation for our users where you can discover how to use Pencil2D:
 + [User Manual](https://www.pencil2d.org/doc/user-manual.html) _A WIP effort to write a simple hands-on guide to learn the basic usage of Pencil2D._
 + [Tutorials (Community)](https://www.pencil2d.org/doc/tutorials.html) _A compilation of old & new community tutorials on using Pencil2D._
-+ [FAQ](https://www.pencil2d.org/doc/faq.html) _Frequently Asked Questions; need an update._
++ [FAQ](https://www.pencil2d.org/doc/faq.html) _Frequently Asked Questions; In need of an update._

 ## Recommended Issues